czue/pegasus-docs/upgrading.md

 make upgrade
 ```

-This will rebuild the Docker images and run any database migrations that are needed.
+This will rebuild the Docker images and create and run any database migrations that are needed.